lawmercado/ufrgs-inf01147-compiler/README.md

 # ufrgs-inf01147-compiler
 Compilers module final assignment.
-Currently in the second phase.
+Currently in the third phase.

 ## Running
 ```
 make
-./etapa2 inputfile
+./etapa3 inputfile outputfile
 ```
-Where 'inputfile' contains the text to be evaluated by the parser.
+Where 'inputfile' contains the text to be evaluated by the parser and to have its syntactical tree created.
+In the 'outputfile' will be generated a similar source code of the 'inputfile', which is generated based on the created syntactical tree.

 ## Cleaning
 ```